-Mary Fons is a writer and editor who specializes in the history of the American quilt and the life of quilts in popular culture.
+Mary Fons is a writer, editor, and public speaker specializing in the history of American quilts and the life of quilts in popular culture.

-Mary serves on the board of the International Quilt Museum at the University of Nebraska and lectures across the country at universities and major quilt shows.
-She holds a B.A in Theater from the University of Iowa and an M.F.A. in Writing from the School of the Art Institute of Chicago.
-Visit MaryFons.com to read Mary’s blog, PaperGirl.
+Mary serves on the board of the International Quilt Museum at the University of Nebraska at Lincoln and lectures across the country at universities and major quilt events such as QuiltCon.
+She holds a BA in Theater from the University of Iowa and an MFA in Writing from the School of the Art Institute of Chicago.

 She is currently in pre-production for America’s Quilt, a 10-part docuseries on America’s untold quilt histories.
 She lives in the heart of Chicago with her brilliant husband Eric and they know excellent dad jokes.
 They know a lot of those.